The Cronulla Beach Walk Guide

 North Cronulla Beach

-Dunningham Park has been a popular spot for picnics since the 1920s.
+Locals have been picnicking at Dunningham Park since the 1920s.
 The extensive park leads down to North Cronulla Beach, and if you have travelled by train, you can cheat and begin the walk here.

 North Cronulla Nippers